TCLamnidis/BareBonesBash/README.md

 _\[Theseus' poison]_, or we can use `nano` which is much more user friendly.

-Editing the contents of a file in `nano` is mostly as you would with your standard `textmate` or `gedit` on your local machine.
-However, the main difference is how you save, and close the program which you perform using keyboard combinations (like you would use `ctrl + c` to copy a line in your typical 'Office' suite).
+Editing the contents of a file in `nano` is mostly as you would with your standard `TextMate` or `gedit` on your local machine.
+However, the main difference is how you save, and close the program which you perform using keyboard combinations (like you would use `ctrl + c` to copy a line in your typical 'Microsoft Office' suite).

 So open up the program with